Coordination Skills

 To get your child ready for school, there are 2 types of gross motor coordination that are are particularly important: bilateral coordination and hand-eye coordination.

-This page: coordination skills that kids need to develop
+all about the different coordination skills that kids need to develop

 Bilateral Coordination Skills